-We downgraded our recommendation on Hilltop to Neutral based on
+We are downgrading our recommendation on Hilltop to Neutral due to

 Founded in 1998 and headquartered in Dallas, Texas, Hilltop

 (ARC), engages in the acquisition, renovation, repositioning and